Writing assessments for undergraduate and graduate students

-- No undergraduate or graduate student will get an exemption for the writing assessment based on papers written in the past.
+- No undergraduate or graduate student will get an exemption for the writing assessment based on papers he/she has written in the past.

-- Graduate students with a low writing assessment score are expected to complete their composition requirement within their first three semesters at Madonna University.
-However, students in the graduate nursing programs must take their composition requirement in their first or second semester.
+- Graduate students with a writing assessment score of 3 or lower are expected to complete 1, 2, or 3 semester hours of WRT 5000 within their first three semesters at Madonna University.
+However, students in the graduate nursing programs must take WRT 5000 in their first or second semester.

 I have credits for a writing course I took at another school.
 My advisor said the credits will transfer to Madonna.
 Do I still have to take the assessment?